Symptoms of a dislocated finger include: pain, swelling, looking bent or deformed, not being able to move the finger.

 - Take pain medication as prescribed by the doctor.

-- Depending on the nature of the injury, surgery or follow-up with a hand bone specialist may be needed.
+- Depending on the nature of the injury, surgery or follow-up with an orthopedist who specializes in hands may be needed.